Purp1eW0lf/Blue-Team-Notes/README.md

 <img src="https://user-images.githubusercontent.com/44196051/120006585-f0dc3c00-bfd0-11eb-98d9-da3eb59edbda.png" width="250" height="250">

 # Blue Team Notes
 A collection of one-liners useful for blue team work.
 Tend to be Powershell as these are the ones I forget the most.
-I've generally used these  one liners on [Velociraptor](https://www.velocidex.com)
-, which lets me query a thousand endpoints at once.
+I've generally used these one liners on [Velociraptor](https://www.velocidex.com), which can query a thousands of endpoints at once.

 I use _sysmon_ and _memetask_ as file or directory names in lieu of real file names, just replace the stupid names I've given with the files you actually need.
-Sorry if I blur anything, but opsec and all that.

 I've included screenshots where possible so you know what you're getting.
 Some screenshots will be from a Win machine, others may be from the Velociraptor GUI but they do the same thing as if you were on a host's powershell command line.